rmendes1/theory_data_warehouse_toolkit/C1_dw_foundations.md

 ### 🚫 Myth 3: Dimensional Models are Not Scalable

 - **Reality:**
   Dimensional models are highly scalable-fact tables with billions or even trillions of rows are common.
-Modern database technology is optimized for these structures, ensuring performance at scale[1][3].
+Modern database technology is optimized for these structures, ensuring performance at scale.

 | ❌ Myth         | ✅ Fact                                                                 |
 |----------------|--------------------------------------------------------------------------|